Austin Water and Wastewater Lawyer

 - If land subsidence and surface injury occur as a result of negligent over-pumping

 In any of these scenarios, a landowner can take legal action for interference with his / her groundwater rights.
+This is just one example of one area of Texas water law.
 Texas' water rights are complex, which is why it is always advised that you speak with a lawyer.

-Why You Should Call The Jones Law Firm for Help
+Why You Should Call The Jones Law Firm PC for Help

 At our firm, we take the time to listen to our clients and help them pursue the best course of action.
 When you need advice and guidance for a water law related issue, you can count on our legal team.